eriktuck/ei-dev/README.md

 ```
 Note that the Settings Tab, under project pages, should have the ghp-pages branch selected as the page.

-You can still run 'mkdocs build' to visualize the site while working on it.
+You can still run `mkdocs build` and `mkdocs serve` to visualize the site while working on it.

 Add the `site/` folder to the gitignore file because it doesn't need to be served up to github.